-The master plan goals for parking are to proactively manage the parking supply, make parking more efficient, and remove non-essential lots from the campus core.
+The Guidelines goals for parking are to proactively manage the parking supply, make parking more efficient, and remove non-essential lots from the Campus Core.
 These goals will be achieved by consolidating parking incrementally as new development occurs, and by implementing complementary TDM strategies.

 There is currently an oversupply of parking, despite a perceived need for more.
-Many of the inefficient, dispersed surface parking lots can gradually be closed without impacting overall parking supply as the campus consolidates its parking supply into parking lots at the campus periphery.
+Many of the inefficient, dispersed surface parking lots can gradually be closed without impacting overall parking supply as the Campus consolidates its parking supply into parking lots at the Campus periphery.

 Short-term lots will be located primarily at the multimodal hubs, where they will serve visitors and carpooling commuters.
 Long-term satellite lots will serve as residential parking areas and overflow lots.
 Special parking stalls will be provided to accommodate service vehicles, deliveries, loading and unloading activities, and trash pick-up.
-Appropriate numbers of accessible stalls will be allocated near campus buildings.
+Appropriate numbers of accessible stalls will be equitably distributed across Campus parking lots.
 Installation of solar panel canopies over surface parking lots should be evaluated for energy generation.